-- 1) The parking brake is applied. - The forks are fully lowered to the floor or ground. - 3) You are familiar with how all the controls function. - Forks are down
+- 1) The parking brake is applied. - The forks are fully lowered to the floor or ground. - You are familiar with how all the controls function.

-22BC90M88 - 4) All controls are in neutral or other correct position. - A lift truck has received its daily inspection and is ready to operate. - Put the direction control lever in the NEUTRAL position, before turning the key switch to ON.
+- 4) All controls are in neutral or other correct position. - 5) A lift truck has received its daily inspection and is ready to operate.

+Put the direction control lever in the NEUTRAL position, before turning the key switch to ON.
 The truck should start only in the NEUTRAL position.